dhilt/vscroll/README.md

  - as the result of the `run` callback invocation, there must be `items.length` elements in the DOM between backward and forward padding elements;
  - old items that are not in the list should be removed from DOM; use reference to DOM element for this purpose: `currentItems[].element`;
  - old items that are in the list should  not be removed and recreated, as it may lead to an unwanted shift of the scroll position; just don't touch them;
+ - new items elements should be rendered in accordance with `items[].$index` comparable to `$index` of elements that remain: `$index` must increase continuously from top to bottom;
  - new items elements should have "data-sid" attribute, which value should be taken from `items[].nodeId`;
- - new elements should be rendered but not visible, and this should be achieved by "fixed" positioning and "left"/"top" coordinates placing the item element out of view; the Workflow will take care of visibility after calculations; an additional attribute `items[].invisible` can be used to determine if a given element should be hidden.
+ - new elements should be rendered but not visible, and this should be achieved by "fixed" positioning and "left"/"top" coordinates placing the item element out of view; the Workflow will take care of visibility after calculations; an additional attribute `items[].invisible` can be used to determine if a given element should be hidden;
+ - `items[].data` contains data that the Datasource passes to Scroller via `get` API; this data should be used during new items templating.

 ## Live